THE ULTIMATE ABS WORKOUT GUIDE

 I’ll break out my famous Muscle Markers so that you can see exactly which areas we’re talking about!

-First up is the largest muscle in the abdominal region: the rectus abdominis.
+First up is the largest major muscle in the abdominal region: the rectus abdominis.
 When we talk about ‘upper abs’ and ‘lower abs’ these aren’t separate muscles but rather separate regions of this same rectus abdominis muscle that spans almost the entire torso.

 It’s also the main muscle that makes up that six pack!